Updated: Jul 9

 - It will help build good morals in you and your children.

 In all of these it is assumed that worship is a means to an end, not an end in itself.
 The correct answer is - None of the Above.
 We should come because God is worthy of all praise; as the Church proclaims every day in Evening Prayer (Phos Hilaron, BCP pg.
 64):

 "You are worthy at all times to be praised by happy voices, O Son of God, O Giver of life, and to be glorified through all the worlds."

-We don't worship to get something from it, whether it be comfort, moral betterment, encouragement, growth, etc. We do it because God is worthy of it and in gratitude of having received His grace, we faithfully fulfill our duty to Him.
+We don't worship to get something from it, whether it be comfort, good moral instruction, moral improvement, encouragement, growth, etc. We do it because God is worthy of all worship and in gratitude of having received His grace, we faithfully offer ourselves up to Him and declare His mighty works.

 To the modern mind duty can seem an ugly word; seeming rigid and devoid of joy, bordering on legalism.

 And honestly, at times, that's what Sunday mornings might feel like.
 But our feelings should not dictate our actions and decisions like an unchallenged tyrant.
 We go, we worship, because it is the characteristic activity of heaven.
 We say our prayers and offer the Eucharistic sacrifice every Sunday whether we feel good about them or not.
 We simply trust that the Holy Spirit works in us to accomplish His good will according to His good pleasure in His good timing.
 But God is the object.
 He is our focus.

 The angelic beings that stand in the presence of God cannot help but say over and over again, "Holy, Holy, Holy, Lord God of Hosts!
 Heaven and Earth are full of Your glory."
 The beauty of the One whom they stand before compels praise from their mouths.
 This is not for their moral betterment, but to fulfill the very purpose of their existence.